-At June 30, 2022, 36% of pledges receivable were from three donors.
+At June 30, 2023, 11% of pledges receivable was from one donor.

-Subsequent Events - Subsequent events were evaluated through March 21, 2023, the date the financial statements were available to be issued.
+Subsequent Events - Subsequent events were evaluated through March 8, 2024, the date the financial statements were available to be issued.

 NOTE 2 - INVESTMENTS

 Generally accepted accounting principles establish a hierarchy to prioritize the inputs to valuation techniques used to measure fair value.
 The hierarchy gives the highest ranking to fair values determined using unadjusted quoted prices in active markets for identical assets (Level 1) and the lowest ranking to fair values determined using methodologies and models with unobservable inputs (Level 3).
 Observable inputs are those that market participants would use in pricing the assets based on market data obtained from sources independent of the Foundation.
 Unobservable inputs reflect the Foundation's assumption about the inputs market participants would use in pricing the asset or liability developed based on the best information available in the circumstances.